better-internet/radworks-docs/docs/using-radicle/adding-a-seed-node.md

 ---

 Seed nodes are "always-on" nodes running on public IP addresses that serve data to connected peers.
-When you add a seed to Radicle Upstream, it will automatically track you and share your data across its network of other connected peers [^1].
+When you add a seed to Upstream, it will automatically track you and share your data across its network of other connected peers [^1].
 This increases the availability of your data throughout the network, while making it easier to find others data as well.
 Upstream is